-3. When silence is shared, you connect on an intuitive level.
+3. When silence is shared, you connect on a deeper level.

 Truly connecting with others is tough for me.
-I’m guarded and don’t open up easily.
+I’m guarded, and like many introverts, don’t open up easily.
 I often feel like I’m playing a role when socializing and not really engaging as my true self.
 Keeping people at a distance is more subconscious than meditated, and just kind of comes naturally.

 That’s why it felt special to exist in a silent community, even ever so briefly.
 With no pressure to express myself verbally, and no excessive conversation to drain my energy, I felt less disconnected and more a part of something unique.
 Each of us was quietly experiencing our own inner transformation, yet we were doing it together.

 My fleeting connection — to myself and to others — in this beautiful space was palpable, and it taught me that I don’t always need words to express myself.

 Like what you’re reading?
 Subscribe to our newsletter.
 One email, every Friday.
 Sign up here.

 Silence isn’t just a means to a more enlightened end.
 It literally heightens our well-being by reducing stress, lowering blood pressure, and even regenerating brain cells.
 Introverts love talking about how we need to recharge our batteries after being around people for too long, because it’s a great way to visualize how we replenish our energy.
 Well, science says our brains need the same thing.

 Taking a break from pesky external stimuli can help us improve our memory, empathy, and creativity.
 Finding little ways to incorporate silence into your day — screen time not included — can have a big impact on your health.